jotpowers/Personal-Growth/vignettes.md

 This is just a place for small things that I've thought about that don't deserve their own pages.
 No reason to write content to just hit a minimum word count.

-## The Best Career Advice I've Ever Gotten
+## The Best Career Advice I've Ever Received

 "Find someone you trust.
 Work on something important to them."  - Yannick Bercy (RIP)